SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 }
 ```

-<a name="UpdateReactComponent"></a>

 ### Update the React component rendering the web part

-Now you can update the **GraphConsumer** React component under the *src/webparts/graphConsumer/components* folder of the solution.
+Now you can update the **GraphConsumer** React component under the **./src/webparts/graphConsumer/components** folder of the solution.

-1. Update the *IGraphConsumerProps.ts* file to accept the custom properties required by the web part implementation.
-The following example shows the updated content of the *IGraphConsumerProps.ts* file.
-Notice the import of the **ClientMode** enum definition, as well as the import of the **WebPartContext** type.
-You will use that later.
+1. Update the **IGraphConsumerProps.ts** file to accept the custom properties required by the web part implementation.
+The following example shows the updated content of the **IGraphConsumerProps.ts** file.
+Notice the import of the `ClientMode` enum definition, as well as the import of the `WebPartContext` type.
+You'll use that later.

    ```typescript
    import { WebPartContext } from "@microsoft/sp-webpart-base";